bcgov/wps/.github/ISSUE_TEMPLATE/data-fix.md

 ---
-name: Task request
+name: Data fix
-about: Suggest a task for this project
+about: Create a correction for a data error
-title: "[TASK]"
+title: "[DATA]"
-labels: ''
+labels: data
 assignees: ''

 ---